run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/communication-and-notification/notification/use/notification.md

 3. Complete the fields available;

-4. If the notification is to an user, click on "link user" or if it's to an user group, click on "Link Group";
+4. To know if the user received/read the notification, enable the key "Requires confirmation".
+Therefore, when the user receive the notification, he/she will view it with exclamation mark (!).
+To view the relation of readers of that notification, click on
+    "View users who have confirmed/viewed"

+5. In order to make the notification through email, enable the key "Notify by email"

+6. To link the user, click on "Add" in the user field.

+7. To link user groups, click on "Add" in the group field.

-5. Click on "Save".
+8. Click on "Save".

 What to do next
 -------------------